tapeinosyne/light-typedclojure/README.md

 ```

 ## Prerelease caveats
-Error messages are currently displayed awkwardly, particularly for namespace checks.
+Error messages are currently displayed in a rather awkward fashion, particularly for var/form checks.
 The annotation formatters do not reposition your cursor properly; for the form annotator, you are required to be *within* a form rather than at its boundaries.